Here are some ideas to help you prepare for your next parent-teacher conference.

 - Follow up if an action was decided upon.

-Remember, your child absolutely deserves to receive the attention, commitment and support they need to be successful in school.
+Remember, your student absolutely deserves to receive the attention, commitment and support they need to be successful in school.
 And the parent-teacher conference is one valuable way you can ensure this is happening.

 Before the meeting